Robson-Rocha/TextCycler/README.md

 ## Usage

-### Creating the JSON configuration file
+### Creating the JSON config file

-After installation, and before you can use TextCycler, you'll need to create a JSON configuration file.
+After installation, and before you can use TextCycler, you'll need to create a JSON config file.
 You can create a starter template with the following command in your preferred terminal:

 ```bash
 textcycler -c config.json --generateConfig
 ```

 This will create a config.json file in the current directory.
-You can specify the full path of the config.json in the `-c` or `--configFile` option, and it can have whatever name you prefer.
+You can specify the full path of the config.json in the `-c` or `--configFile` option, and it can have any name you prefer.
 Think of this config file as a 'Profile', in which you can have multiple profiles for different occasions.
+It's recommended that you save this config file in an easily accessible path.

-The initial configuration file resembles the following:
+The initial config file looks like the following:

 ```json
 {